kayceesrk/Notes/mynotes/_posts/2014-04-10-Codeec-surface-language.markdown

 						++ ".
 Balance = " ++ show v
 {% endhighlight %}

-Assuming that you have a cassandra server running on your local host that has a keyspace called `test`, the output produced is:
+Assuming that you have a Cassandra server running on your local host that has a keyspace called `test`, the output produced is:

 	(CREATED,Keyspace "test",Table "bankaccount")